WinCisky/Game/README.md

 ##Done:

 Helps with the rooms creation.
-Manage the list of position where
-rooms can be spawned
+Manage the list of position where rooms can be spawned.
 * ListAvailableRooms

 ##ToDo: